Skip to main content Skip to footer

 • family history of melanoma

-• having moles on the skin
+• moles on the skin

 Symptoms and Signs of Skin Cancer